 Eric Boutin has been involved in Judo for over 30 years but has also studied karate (Yamanaka Kempo), aikido, aiki-jitsu and kendo but his passion is definitely with judo.
-He has his third degree black belt (sandan) and is an NCCP certified level 1 coach and a Provincial A referee in judo.
+He has his forth degree black belt (yonder) and is an NCCP certified level 1 coach and a Provincial A referee in judo.
 He has been a member of the Thunder Bay Judo Dojo since 1994 when he moved from Red Lake to Thunder Bay.
 Married and the proud father of one son who was born the same year as he received his black belt.
 He is a professional mechanical engineer doing project management for a Thunder Bay consulting firm.

 Steve often acts as our club coach where we can benefit from his experience in competition in judo and other sports.